fskeen/pet-pictures/README.md

 # Sea Creatures
 ![alt text](https://media.giphy.com/media/sbxNFGQ59hWMg/giphy.gif "Ctenophora!")

-Send me a picture of the coolest sea creature you can find.
+This little comb jelly needs a friend!
+Let's add some pages of the coolest sea creatures we can find.

+#### The goal:
+In your project, add an image of a sea creature to the "images" folder.

+Stretch goal: Make a new HTML file using your first and last name titled `firstname-lastname.html`, then make an image element that uses the image you added to the "images" folder.

 #### To do this:

-1. Fork the repository by hitting the "Fork" button.
-2. Copy the clone link from the "clone or download" button.
-3. Open your IDE, go to the terminal, and type `git clone [link goes here]`
-4. Make a new HTML file called `your-name.html` and insert an image.
-5. In your terminal, type `git checkout -b your-name`.
-6. In your terminal, type `git add .`
-7. Type `git commit -m "An amazing pet photo!"`
-8. Type `git push origin your-name`
-9. Yay!
-You pushed to github.
-Pat yourself on the back and get a good night's sleep.

-10. Stretch goal!!!
-Make a pull request that compares YOUR master branch (not mine) to your new branch!
-Check out the [github documentation](https://help.github.com/en/articles/creating-a-pull-request) to see how to do that.

-SQUIDS ARE COOL (true fact)
+Follow the [Lambda GitHub workflow](https://docs.google.com/document/d/13qS0FImmfZ7rIAGHnu1_7R1Z8GiCrATAXTbgfw4x8XA/edit) to fork/clone/push/etc your code.